-Certain expenses of the Board are met from Parliamentary appropriation.
-These comprise Board fees, the cost of travel to and from Board meetings, and the cost of external audit for the Guardians.
+Certain expenses of the Board are met from Parliamentary appropriations.
+These comprise Board fees, the cost of travel to and from Board meetings, and external audit costs for the Guardians.

-The Guardians charges Elevate a flat rate fee of \$500,000 to cover costs incurred in overseeing Elevate.
-This amount will be revised if costs are consistently higher or lower than expected.
-All other Guardians' costs are recharged to the NZ Super Fund, resulting in the Guardians incurring a nil gain/loss each year.
+Elevate is charged a flat-rate annual fee of \$500,000 by the Guardians to cover costs associated with overseeing this mandate.
+This amount will be revised if actual expenditure is consistently higher or lower than expectation.
+All remaining expenditure of the Guardians is charged to the NZ Super Fund, resulting in a nil gain/loss for the Guardians each year.

-All of these operating costs, irrespective of whether they are met from appropriations or from either of the Guardians' two mandates, are consolidated in the financial statements of the Guardians and subject to the reporting and disclosure obligations of the Crown Entities Act (2004).
+All of this expenditure, irrespective of whether it is covered by appropriations or reimbursement from Elevate or the NZ Super Fund, is included in the financial statements of the Guardians and subject to the reporting and disclosure obligations of the Crown Entities Act (2004).

-NZ Super Fund costs are those incurred in the establishment and implementation of investment policy and the financial and risk management of its assets, including: fees paid to external managers and the master custodian; and the recharge paid to the Guardians noted above.
+NZ Super Fund expenditure includes costs associated with the establishment and implementation of investment policy and the financial and risk management of its assets, along with the reimbursement of Guardians' expenditure noted above.
+NZ Super Fund expenditure includes fees paid to external managers and the master custodian, and other investment-related costs.

-Elevate costs primarily comprise: manager fees; fees paid to NZGCP for the day-to-day management of the fund; and the recharge paid to the Guardians.
+Elevate expenditure primarily comprises manager fees, payments to NZGCP for day-to-day fund management, and the annual fee paid to the Guardians.

-We have prepared prospective financial statements for both the Guardians and the NZ Super Fund.
-The NZ Super Fund estimates assume that earnings will be broadly in line with the long-term estimate (7.8% p.a. after costs but before New Zealand tax).
-Some costs are fixed (e.g. audit costs) and can be easily estimated, but the majority are variable (i.e. base and performance fees paid to investment managers or transaction fees paid to the custodian).
-We have prepared estimates of these variable costs based on our expectations of the NZ Super Fund over the year.
+Prospective financial statements have been prepared for both the Guardians and the NZ Super Fund.
+The NZ Super Fund forecasts assume that earnings will be broadly in line with the long-term estimate of 7.8% p.a. after costs, but before New Zealand tax.
+While some costs are fixed and easily estimated, the majority are variable (such as base and performance fees paid to investment managers or transaction fees paid to the custodian) and are estimated based on our expectations of the NZ Super Fund over the year.

-No prospective financial statements are required to be prepared for Elevate.

-Costs incurred and charged to Elevate by NZGCP in their day-to-day management of that fund are disclosed in NZGCP's Statement of Performance Expectations.
+Prospective financial statements are not required to be prepared for Elevate.
+The fee charged by NZGCP for their day-to-day management of the fund is disclosed in NZGCP's Statement of Performance Expectations.

-Expected total cost of managing the NZ Super Fund 2024/25
+Expected total cost of managing the NZ Super Fund 2025/26

-The forecast cost of managing the NZ Super Fund in 2024/25 - excluding performance fees - is \$209.7 million or 0.28% of expected average funds under management, compared to forecasted costs, incorporating the actual costs so far, for 2023/24 of \$201.8 million or 0.28%.
+The forecast cost of managing the NZ Super Fund in 2025/26 - excluding performance fees - is \$218.0 million or 0.26% of expected average funds under management.
+This compares to forecast costs, incorporating actual costs to date, of \$195.7 million or 0.24% for 2024/25.
+The forecast cost increase is mainly due to an anticipated increase in assets and higher investment activity, leading to increased manager fees and other direct investment costs.

-Of this amount the Guardians' expenses are \$106.9 million, amounting to 0.14% of expected average funds under management.
+Of this amount, the Guardians' expenditure is \$106.0 million, being 0.12% of expected average funds under management.

-Performance fees are only paid when investment managers outperform their benchmarks and so they are better described as an offset against returns than a cost.
-If we include forecast performance fees, the total forecast cost of managing the NZ Super Fund in 2024/25 is \$239.4 million or 0.32%, compared to forecasted costs, incorporating the actual costs so far, for 2023/24 of \$219.9 million or 0.31%.
+Performance fees are only paid when investment managers outperform their benchmarks, so they are better described as an offset against returns rather than a cost.
+If forecast performance fees were included, the total forecast cost of managing the NZ Super Fund in 2025/26 increases to \$251.8 million or 0.30%, compared to forecast costs, incorporating actual costs to date, of \$212.0 million or 0.26% in 2024/25.

-It is important to emphasise that these are forecast figures and that actual fees will be dependent on the actual size of the NZ Super Fund, investment performance and the availability of suitable investment opportunities and access points.
+It is important to emphasise that these are forecasts, and that actual fees incurred will depend on the size of the NZ Super Fund, investment performance and the availability of suitable investment opportunities and access points.